dlipinski/simple-websites-blocker/README.md

 4. All variants are removed from the `/etc/hosts/` file

 ### Linux
-Not tested, should work.
+Not yet supported.

 ### Windows
-Not tested, shouldn't work.
+Not yet supported.

 ## Authorization examples